-12. What positive consequences may this regulation have on public of private people, businesses, of organizations: Examination candidates no longer have to wait a month or more to be scheduled for an examination or re-examination if they failed.
+12. What positive consequences may this regulation have on public of private people, businesses, or organizations: Examination candidates no longer have to wait a month or more to be scheduled for an examination or re-examination if they failed.
 Examination candidates no longer have to wait 3-4 weeks to receive score results.
 Examination candidates no longer have to travel to three testing locations (ANC, FAI, JNU) which eliminates travel, lodging, meals, and local transportation costs.
 Examination candidates in outlying areas have the option to have their exam administered on a personal computer.
 Additional foreign language examinations are available.
 13. What negative consequences may this regulation have on public or private people, business, or organizations?
 15. What negative consequences may this regulation have on public of private people, business, of organizations.
 14. If any negative consequences, please address the reasons why the public need for this change outweighs the negative impact.
-N/A IN/A 15.
+N/A N/A 15.
 List any additional questions or comments that may arise from the public during the comment period.
 Include a response to the questions.
 16. What type of notification outlining the changes will be required once the regulation is adopted?
 Check appropriate boxes.
-To white type of notification outlining the enabled will be required once the regulation to adopted.
-Sheen appropriate bolicor FAQ on website 📃 Email to licensees 🗖 Letter to licensees Cost to board for mailing letter Staff submitting this worksheet: Cynthia Spencer Date submitted to Regulations Specialist:
+FAQ on website Email to licensees 🗆 Letter to licensees Cost to board for mailing letter Staff submitting this worksheet: Cynthia Spencer Date submitted to Regulations Specialist: